Support grows for Monument Avenue memorial honoring African-American heroes

 The Honor the 14 Foundation has become fundraising for the project, which would be paid for with private donations.
 Richmond City Council and the mayor would have to sign off.

-The plan is to put the new memorial at where monument intersections either Meadow or Allison Street.
+The plan is to put the new memorial at where Monument Avenue intersections either Meadow or Allison Street.